 STEP ACTION TAKEN 1 Notify Range Operations upon completion of firing/training and request permission to go COLD (reference procedure 7.4).
 Be prepared to report: 1a Number of personnel trained.
 1b Number of rounds expended by type and DODAC.
 2 Verify 100% accountability for all weapons and ammunition.
-3 Verify that ALL personnel are searched for ammunition, brass and CL recoverable items prior to their departure from the range.
-4 Notify Range Operations if applicable, on any duds observed.
-5 Contact Range Operations for range clearance/inspection after performing the following: 5a 5b Police range for all brass, prescribed CL V recoverable items, packing material and unexpended ammunition are returned to the ASP.
+3 Verify that ALL personnel are searched for ammunition and brass prior to their departure from the range.
+4 Notify Range Operations if applicable, on any duds observed (Refer to Tab 12F).
+5 Contact Range Operations for range clearance/inspection after performing the following: 5a Range flag is lowered and red blinking lights are recovered (if applicable).
+5b Police range for all brass.
+All brass, prescribed CL V recoverable items, packing material and unexpended ammunition are returned to the ASP.
 5c Police range for all trash and place in local dumpster.
 NO MREs, kitchen waste or CL V ammunition dunnage will be placed in the dumpsters.
 5d Check overall condition of the range to include all range support facilities and repair any range targets if applicable.
-5e 5f Hand receipted range equipment and supplies are recovered, cleaned and prepared for turn-in.
+5e Road barriers, gates are re-opened and gate guards are recovered.
+5f Hand receipted range equipment and supplies are recovered, cleaned and prepared for turn-in.
 6 Conduct a joint inventory IAW range clearance agreement with a Range Operations representative for clearance of range/training area.
 7 Return all hand-receipted range equipment, along with any applicable reports/forms to Range Operations.